technowledgy/vue-postgrest/docs/guide/index.md

 ## Stored Procedures

 For calling stored procedures, the instance method `$postgrest.rpc` is provided.
 On loading the schema, all available stored procedures are registered here.
-The stored procedure call accepts an options object and an object containing the parameters that are passed to the stored procedure.
-By default, RPCs are called with the request method `POST`, you can set the rpc option `get=true` if you want to call a RPC with `GET` instead.
+The stored procedure call accepts an object containing the parameters that are passed to the stored procedure and an options object.
+By default, RPCs are called with the request method `POST`, you can set the rpc option `get: true` if you want to call a RPC with `GET` instead.
 For setting the `Accept` header, use the option `accept`.

 ``` vue
 <script>